 The Statement of Net Position summarizes the assets and deferred outflows of resources, and the liabilities and deferred inflows of resources, with the difference reported as net position.
-The State's financial position (net position) at June 30, 2017 was approximately \$6.3 billion.
-This is an increase of approximately \$284 million from the prior year.
-A large portion of net position is the net investment in capital assets.
-The net investment in capital assets component of net position is equal to the carrying amount of the State's capital assets less the outstanding debt used to finance those assets. \$5.7 billion of net position is restricted by law or by external parties for certain uses.
-The unrestricted component of net position would normally be available to finance the State's ongoing operations and obligations.
-However, unrestricted portion of net position was negative at fiscal year end.
+The State's financial position (net position) at June 30, 2018 was approximately \$2.2 billion.
+The largest portion of net position is the net investment in capital assets.
+The net investment in capital assets component of net position is equal to the carrying amount of the State's capital assets (i.e. land, roads, buildings, etc.) less the outstanding debt used to finance those assets.
+An additional \$5.8 billion of net position is subject to external restrictions.
+The unrestricted component of net position would normally be available to finance the State's on-going operations and obligations.
+However, unrestricted portion of net position was a negative \$15.7 billion at fiscal year end.
 The negative unrestricted net position is mainly due to the following:

-- A net pension liability and pension-related deferred inflows and outflows for the State's participation in various defined benefit plans of approximately \$5.6 billion. - The effect of continued issuance of long-term debt to fund annual expenses for capital grants to other entities of approximately \$3.3 billion. - A liability for post-employment benefits other than pensions of \$3 billion attributable to continuous under-funding of annual required contributions. - Unfunded reserves for incurred claims payable to outside parties for worker's compensation, disallowed costs, and various law suits of approximately \$2 billion.
+- \ A net pension liability and pension-related deferred inflows and outflows for the State's participation in various defined benefit plans of approximately \$5.6 billion. - \ The effect of continued issuance of long-term debt to fund annual expenses for capital grants to other entities of approximately \$3.4 billion. - \ An estimated liability for construction contracts of \$1.5 billion recognized as the State's share of the liability to construct and improve levee systems in the greater New Orleans area. - \ A liability for post-employment benefits other than pensions of \$6.4 billion attributable to continuous under-fundings of annual required contributions and due to the implementation of GASB Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions (OPEB). - \ Unfunded reserves for incurred claims payable to outside parties for worker's compensation, disallowed costs, and various lawsuits for approximately \$2.1 billion